DoogeJ/Ignition-Tools/README.md

 ### Build

-The tool depends on boost_program_options and the SOIL image library.
+I did some nasty hacks to get this working again after 11 years.
 You can build the app by running the following command:

-g++ -Wall -std=c++0x pic2tga.cpp -o pic2tga -lboost_program_options -lSOIL
+g++ pic2tga.cpp *.c -lglfw -lGLU -lGL -o pic2tga